Milittle/TensorRT_test/README.md

 ## Not NVIDIA TensorRT official Sample(BY Myself)

 * **sampleLoadEngineStream:** deserializing the engine stream by `engineStream.bin` locating in the `{SolutionDir}/data/mnist/` folder.
+* **sampleResNetv2**: using the Resnetv2 pb file transform to uff file and executing the inference.

 ## Table of Content